 Curious?
 Then just read the rest of this article.

 What Are Mailers for Real Estate?

-If we rely on the strict definition of “mailer,” it’s actually just a container for any type of direct mail.
+If we rely on the strict definition of “mailer,” it’s actually just a container for any direct mail.

-When we use the term “real estate mailers,” this usually refers to different formats of direct mail, such as flyers, letters, door hangers, and postcards.
+The term “real estate mailers” usually refers to different formats of direct mail, such as flyers, letters, door hangers, and postcards.